-Supply data for 2013 to 2019 has been provided by the Israel Central Bureau of Statistics.
-Demand data for 2013 to 2019 was revised and estimated based on Israel's national energy balance and the partial data made available by the Israel Central Bureau of Statistics.
+Supply data for 2013 to 2020 have been provided by the Israel Central Bureau of Statistics.
+Demand data for 2013 to 2020 was revised and estimated based on Israel's national energy balance and the partial data made available by the Israel Central Bureau of Statistics.
 As a result, breaks in time series may appear between 2012 and 2013.